-The Rudbeckia fulgida var. sullivantii 'Goldstrum' is native to eastern north America and is commonly named orange coneflower or black-eyed susan.
-This perennial is a genus from the aster or sunflower family (Asteraceae or Compositae).
+The Rudbeckia fulgida var. sullivantii ‘Goldstrum’ is native to eastern north America and is commonly named orange coneflower or black-eyed susan.
+It is a genus from the Asteraceae family.

 The Rudbeckia fulgida var. sullivantii ‘Goldstrum’ is a very strong plant that grows almost anywhere.
 It spreads quite fast by rhizomes.
 If you want to keep the black-eyed susan in one place it is wise to put a plastic rim around it.
 The orange coneflower also spreads through seed.
 The seedlings are easy to replace or remove so that is not a problem at all.